 What are the symptoms of diabetes in cats?

 The symptoms of feline diabetes can start gradually and get worse over time.
-Signs may also be subtle and hard to notice since sick cats tend to mask or hide their symptoms when they don’t feel well (see 5 Clues to Detect Cat Illnesses).
+Signs may also be subtle and hard to notice since sick cats tend to mask or hide their symptoms when they don’t feel well.
 Initial signs of feline diabetes can include the following symptoms: